 For individuals, demographics are absurd.
 None of us are an age, much less a range of them.
 We’re animals who live and work and have fun and do stuff.
 Eventually we croak, but if we stay healthy we acquire wisdom and experience, and find ourselves more valuable over time.
 Though we’re less employable as we climb the high end of the demographic ladder, it’s not because we can’t do the work.
 It’s mostly because we look old and our tolerance for bullshit is low.
 Even our own, sometimes.

-Nearly 100% of the people I work with are younger than me, usually by a generation or two.
+About 100% of the people I work with are younger than me, usually by a generation or two.
 I almost never feel old among them.
 Sometimes I joke about it, but I really don’t care.
 It helps to have been around.
 It helps to know how fast and well the mighty rise, and then fall.
 It helps to see what comes and stays, and to know why it matters more than what comes and goes.

 For most of my life I’ve worked in the most amazing industry the world has ever hosted.
 Technology is a miracle business.
 Lots of good new things come and go, but three are staying for the duration.
 I knew it when I saw each arrive and then fail to leave.
 They were things nobody owned, everybody could use and anybody could improve.
 For all three reasons they supported boundless economic growth and other benefits to society.
 The first was the personal computer.
 The second was the internet.
 The third was the smartphone.
 All three were genies that granted wishes without end, and weren’t going back in their bottles.

 Yeah, they all had problems and caused many more.
 They were like people that way.
 But these two graces — computing and worldwide communication ease — in your pocket or purse, are now as normal as wearing shoes.
 Nobody owns the design for those either.
-Also, everyone can use then and anyone can improve them.
+Also, everyone can use them and anyone can improve them.
 That’s pretty freaking cool, even though it’s hardly appreciated.

 I could go on but I’ll let this interview with Dorie Clark suggest the rest.
 I’ve gotta sleep before we hit the road early in the morning to celebrate the beginning of the rest of my life.
 May yours be at least as long.
 And as good.